danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Send via [multicast](https://en.wikipedia.org/wiki/IP_multicast) by setting a multicast group in the Send Host field such as "239.200.200.200"

-Receive multicast by setting a multicast group in the Recieve Multicast Group field.
+As of PdParty 1.3.0, receive multicast by setting a multicast group in the Recieve Multicast Group field.
 To disable multicast, clear the field.

 _Note: Receiving multicast is currently limited to IPv4 only._